ron-from-nl/TinyPass/README.md

 ## Why

-TinyPass has Secrets with only the Fields you need (as many as you need), supports mobiles and many other fun features.
+TinyPass has Secrets with unlimited Custom Fields, supports mobiles screens and many other fun features.

-Most Password Managers (PM's) work with Fixed Fields with some Custom Fields which results in unused and missing fields.
+Most Password Managers use Secret Templates with predefined Fixed Fields causing unused and missing fields.
-Some PM's also let you choose from a large list of Secret templates (with predefined fields) making things more laborious.

 ## Easy